 3. Avoid generic topics as a conversation starter

-One of the most common pitfalls in any conversation occurs when discussing something generic like the weather or how your day at work was.
+One of the most common pitfalls in any conversation occurs when openers include something generic like the weather or how your day at work was.
 While these are perfectly normal things to talk about or discuss, they should come up organically and not as a conversation starter.
 It might generate a few lines of back and forth communication, but you’ll find the conversation slowly fizzling out.

 4. Try to be playful